 FLORENCE — It will be a different atmosphere at Country Thunder’s Arizona festival this year as it enters a new part of the calendar for the first time.

-Last week organizers announced that Country Thunder was being postponed from its scheduled dates of April 16-19 due to Gov. Doug Ducey’s guidelines against any gathering of more than 50 people out of concern of spreading COVID-19 in counties that had already been affected.
+Last week organizers announced that Country Thunder was being postponed from its scheduled dates April 16-19 due to Gov. Doug Ducey’s guidelines against any gathering of more than 50 people out of concern of spreading COVID-19 in counties that had already been affected.

 Country Thunder gets an average of 35,000 fans into the Florence-area venue every day during the festival.

 Country Thunder’s announcement, which was made via Twitter Tuesday afternoon, included pictures of the four headlining acts — Kane Brown, Luke Combs, Eric Church and Dustin Lynch.
-This suggests that the Arizona festival will be similar to the one in Florence that was previously postponed in bringing the same big stars to the new dates.
+This suggests that the Arizona festival will be similar to the one in Florence that was previously postponed in bringing the same biggest stars to the new dates.